skacem/skacem.github.io/_posts/2021-09-07-Seaborn-Part2.md

 ```

-Let's go ahead and plot the same figure as above, but without the histograms.
-On top of that we will be adding our own custom function for computing the mean:
+Let's go ahead and plot the same figure as above, but without the histograms and on top of that we will be adding our own custom function.

 ```python
 g = sns.FacetGrid(penguins, row='sex', col='species', hue='species', height=6, aspect=1)